-We can hardly blame Joseph and Mary if they had already after twelve years forgotten some of the details around Jesus' birth ... in our contemporary society that takes most people less than twenty-four hours.
+I suppose we can hardly blame Joseph and Mary if they had already after twelve years forgotten some of the details around Jesus' birth ... in our contemporary society that takes most people less than twenty-four hours.
 By the time the stores open for Door-Crasher Specials on Boxing Day most people have put the angels, the magi, the stable, and especially the Baby aside for another year.
 No more Christmas carols pronouncing his birth, because we've been saturated for a month or more already.
-The Little Drummer Boy has been mercifully silenced, and the silence and calm of the Holy Night has succumbed to "Attention Shoppers!
-A new shipment of doodads has just arrived on a pallet in aisle twenty-seven ... medics are standing by!"
-The transition from Christmas reindeer to Easter bunnies is well under way.
+The Little Drummer Boy has been mercifully silenced, and the silence and calm of 'Oh Holy Night' has succumbed to "Attention Shoppers!
+A new shipment of doodads has just arrived in aisle twenty-seven ... medics are standing by!"
+Sadly the transition from Christmas reindeer to Easter bunnies is already well under way.

-I shouldn't be too harsh, I suppose, for that same transition happens almost as quickly in Luke's gospel, and this incident is the final in that brief description of the child between birth and ministry.
+I shouldn't be too harsh, I suppose, for that same transition happens almost as quickly in Luke's gospel, and this incident in the temple at age 12 is the final in that brief description of the child between his birth and his ministry.
 All the incidents in that transition have a similar theme, namely that Jesus is clearly connected with God right from the beginning, affirmed by those who have dedicated their lives to God or who are active worshippers.
 The difference in Luke's gospel however is that the transition is filled with reverence and awe for God and for the grace of God in Christ, and as we continue on through Luke's account of the life, death, and resurrection of Jesus we hear that theme proclaimed and praised over and over.

 Today we are also in a rapid transition, for we are in that "in-between time" just days after Christmas and a few days before the New Year.
-And because of the vagaries between a solar and a lunar calendar this year Lent and Easter come very early, and so we will also be rushed from Christmas to Easter.
-But let's try not to rush that too quickly.
-Hopefully even as we anticipate celebrating the start of what could be a very challenging year we should let the sounds and the smells of Christmas linger as long as possible.
-Savour the transition of the Babe in the manger into adulthood, even with the attendant challenging theological questions, and perhaps just take it on faith that in ways we may not ever totally understand Jesus was fully human and fully divine at the same time.
+Easter this year is not quite so early as it was last year and so we will not be moved quite so quickly from Christmas to Easter.
+Perhaps we can use the extra few weeks to linger awhile in the afterglow of the Christmas season.
+Hopefully even as we anticipate celebrating the start of what could be a very challenging and yet exciting year we should let the sounds and the smells of Christmas linger as long as possible.
+Savour the transition of the Babe in the manger into adulthood, even with the attendant challenging theological questions, and perhaps just take it on faith that in ways we probably will never fully understand Jesus was fully human and fully divine at the same time.